marcvsart/marcvsart/README.md

 ### strata

-every reload shuffles the order. depth is the only constant.

 ```
 stratum 01  −12m   my drawer of dreams      → manifold.xyz/@marcvs
 stratum 02  −38m   colors from within       → transient.xyz